-Once the goal of learning this industry from install to service had been reached, it was time to reach for the lifelong goal of business ownership.
+Once he reached his goal of learning everything in this industry, from install to service, it was time for him to start on his lifelong goal of business ownership.
 This led to the birth of HVH Mechanical Partners LLC.

-Here at HVH Mechanical Partners LLC, Kevin met with customers to discuss solutions to the concerns they have with their building’s mechanical and plumbing systems.
+Here at HVH Mechanical Partners LLC, Kevin meets with customers to discuss solutions to the concerns they have with their building’s mechanical and plumbing systems.
 He interacts with suppliers and vendors to ensure HVH can service its customers efficiently and economically.
-He workw with our office and field teams to ensure that customer service is our highest priority.
+He works with our office and field teams to ensure that customer service is our highest priority.

 At HVH Mechanical Partners LLC, we use the knowledge of our industry to meet the needs of our customers and their equipment — knowledge that can only be obtained by "hands-on experience" at all stages of a mechanical system's life.

-Introduced into the construction service industry in 2007, Michael has become a proven leader with a progressive record of accomplishments in helping to build procurement and lean process strategies across diverse sections of commercial construction and HVAC service divisions.
-Michael is a strategic thinker with the ability to execute a vision into action by effectively influencing senior executives and peers, inspiring team members, and building mutually beneficial relationships with suppliers.
+Introduced into the construction service industry in 2007, Michael has become a proven leader with a progressive record of accomplishments.
+He has helped build procurement and lean process strategies across diverse areas of commercial construction and HVAC service divisions.
+Michael is a strategic thinker who can execute a vision into action by effectively influencing senior executives and peers, inspiring team members, and building mutually beneficial relationships with suppliers.
 He knows how to deliver results through proactive planning, collaboration, and timely implementation of cost-saving strategies.